JORA DHAMI #7 JERSEY RETIREMENT NIGHT

 #Bhangra #Giddha #YBC #apnahockey @reginapatshockey #PackThePlywoodPalace

 Born and raised in Golden BC Jora Dhami like many other locals joined the Golden Minor Hockey program where he displayed skill and passion.
 For most kids in our small town Midget hockey was as far as most kids went.
 However, in 1991 the Golden Rockets joined the KIJHL as an expansion franchise.
-The Rockets first season finished with third in their divison.
+The Rockets first season finished third in their divison.

 Jora was a large part of the Rockets building a team in our community.
 He was an impact player leading the team in goals and points leader along with being a leader both on and off the ice.